Organ music for weddings

 Many pieces work equally well for the entrance of the bride and for the recessional.

-If your wedding ceremony is to take place in the University chapel, please choose one piece for each point in the service and email your choices to email@example.com.
+If your wedding ceremony is to take place in the University chapel, please choose one piece for each point in the service and email your choices to Andrew Macintosh, University organist, at email@example.com.

-For more information on the music for weddings, please see the University weddings guidelines document (PDF) .
+For more information on the music for weddings, please see the University wedding guidelines.